Please provide your zip code to see plans in your area.

 My family is a perfect example: When I sat down with a great uncle a few years ago to take a look at his Part D coverage, it was very quickly obvious that he was overpaying – about $2,000 too much – for coverage for prescription drugs he needed.
 Even with my immediate family, my father had the right drugs covered but was paying too much – by hundreds of dollars each year.

-My family members are just two examples out of the millions of Americans – more than 45 million in 2019 – who are enrolled in Part D coverage, including those with stand-alone Part D plans and those with Part D coverage integrated with a Medicare Advantage plan.
-That’s about three-quarters of all Medicare beneficiaries with Part D coverage.
+My family members are just two examples out of the millions of Americans – more than 50 million as of 2022 – who are enrolled in Part D coverage, including those with stand-alone Part D plans and those with Part D coverage integrated with a Medicare Advantage plan; more than three-quarters of all Medicare beneficiaries have Part D coverage.

 These are people who enrolled in Part D because prescription drugs have historically been one of the expenses that were most concerning to beneficiaries.
-(Nearly $1 of every $5 Medicare dollars goes toward outpatient prescription drug costs.)
+(Nearly $1 of every $5 Medicare dollars goes toward outpatient prescription drug costs, mostly via Part D coverage.)

-Before Medicare included a prescription drug benefit, many Medicare members had to choose between paying their electric bills or buying groceries and getting their prescriptions filled.
+Before Medicare included an optional prescription drug benefit, many Medicare members had to choose between paying their electric bills and buying groceries or getting their prescriptions filled.
 Today, the situation is much improved – especially for seniors who take the time to carefully choose a Part D plan that covers their medications – with potential savings in the thousands of dollars each year for people who are wise shoppers.

 Medicare beneficiaries access these prescription drug benefits through private Part D plans – the Medicare drug benefit program created in 2003.
 Because it is based on competition among individual plans, seniors and people with disabilities have many options.
 Even better news: simply by being an active shopper every year, you can find the best coverage for your needs while saving thousands of dollars.